Equine Ponzi Scheme

 The Morgans also sued Greg Staller, DVM of Running S Equine in New Jersey.
 The Morgans learned Parra was having their horses treated for significant ailments and injuries that he, nor Dr. Staller, ever discussed with them.
 After the litigation commenced, the Morgans couldn’t secure their horses’ vet records from Dr. Staller.
 Ultimately, Dr. Staller provided some incomplete records as a result of the suit against him.

 “Litigating equine related cases is not for the faint of heart,” say the Morgans.
-They say they are content the matter has been resolved and that a record of tactics exists for future clients to be aware.
+Although, they are content the matter has been resolved which leaves a record trail for future clients.